apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    When disabled (``0``), |TS| will only cache the response if the response has ``Cache-Control`` headers.

-   The following negative responses are cached by Traffic Server:
+   The following negative responses are cached by Traffic Server by default:

    ====================== =====================================================
    HTTP Response Code     Description